Galyna Skibo: Social activities

 Portrait of Galina Skibo, created within the project "Science is she".

-In addition to powerful scientific research, Galyna Skibo is active in public life.
+In addition to scientific research, Galyna Skibo is active in public life.
 She is the first woman in Ukraine to become a member of the International Rotary Club in 1994.
-She founded Rotary Club in Kyiv, whose activities are aimed at supporting and helping talented young people, providing medical equipment to children's hospitals and implementing projects aimed at strengthening the health of Ukrainian children.
+She founded Rotary Club in Kyiv, whose activities are aimed at supporting and helping young people, providing medical equipment to children's hospitals and implementing projects aimed at strengthening the health of Ukrainian children.

 In 2021, Galyna Skibo took part in the educational art project STEM is FEM "Science is she", which aims to promote scientific activities among girls and the destruction of gender stereotypes.

 She was awarded the Order of Princess Olga 3d class (2003) and the Orden of Saint Vladimir 4th class (2012).